Andrew Mellon

 In 1921, newly elected president Warren G. Harding chose Mellon as his Secretary of the Treasury.
 Mellon would remain in office until 1932, serving under Harding, Calvin Coolidge, and Herbert Hoover, all three of whom were members of the Republican Party.
 Mellon sought to reform federal taxation in the aftermath of World War I. He argued cutting tax rates on top earners would generate more tax revenue for the government, but otherwise left in place a progressive income tax.
 Some of Mellon's proposals were enacted by the Revenue Act of 1921 and the Revenue Act of 1924, but it was not until the passage of the Revenue Act of 1926 that the "Mellon plan" was fully realized.
 He also presided over a reduction in the national debt, which dropped substantially in the 1920s.
 Mellon's influence in state and national politics reached its zenith during Coolidge's presidency.
 Journalist William Allen White noted that "so completely did Andrew Mellon dominate the White House in the days when the Coolidge administration was at its zenith that it would be fair to call the administration the reign of Coolidge and Mellon."

 Mellon's national reputation collapsed following the Wall Street Crash of 1929 and the onset of the Great Depression.
-Mellon participated in various efforts by the Hoover administration to revive the economy and maintain the international economic order, but he opposed direct government intervention in the economy.
+He participated in various efforts by the Hoover administration to revive the economy and maintain the international economic order, but opposed direct government intervention in the economy.
 After Congress began impeachment proceedings against Mellon, President Hoover shifted Mellon to the position of United States ambassador to the United Kingdom.
 Mellon returned to private life after Hoover's defeat in the 1932 presidential election by Franklin D. Roosevelt.
 Beginning in 1933, the federal government launched a tax fraud investigation on Mellon, leading to a high-profile case that ended with Mellon's estate paying significant sums to settle the matter.
 Shortly before his death, in 1937, Mellon helped establish the National Gallery of Art.
 His philanthropic efforts also played a major role in the later establishment of Carnegie Mellon University and the National Portrait Gallery.